 Many obstetric units now use a combined labor, delivery, recovery, and postpartum (LDRP) room, so that the woman, support person, and neonate remain in the same room throughout their stay.
 Some units use a traditional labor room and separate delivery suite, to which the woman is transferred when delivery is imminent.
-The father or other support person should be offered the opportunity to accompany her.
+The woman's partner or other support person should be offered the opportunity to accompany her.
 In the delivery room, the perineum is washed and draped, and the neonate is delivered.
 After delivery, the woman may remain there or be transferred to a postpartum unit.

 Options include regional, local, and general anesthesia.
 Local anesthetics and opioids are commonly used.
-These drugs pass through the placenta; thus, during the hour before delivery, such drugs should be given in small doses to avoid toxicity (eg, CNS depression, bradycardia) in the neonate.
+These drugs pass through the placenta; thus, during the hour before delivery, such drugs should be given in small doses to avoid toxicity (eg, central nervous system [CNS] depression, bradycardia) in the neonate.

 Several methods are available.

 Spinal injection (into the paraspinal subarachnoid space) may be used for cesarean delivery, but it is used less often for vaginal deliveries because it is short-lasting (preventing its use during labor) and has a small risk of spinal headache afterward.
-When spinal injection is used, patients must be constantly attended, and vital signs must be checked every 5 min to detect and treat possible hypotension.
+When spinal injection is used, patients must be constantly attended, and vital signs must be checked every 5 minutes to detect and treat possible hypotension.

 Methods include pudendal block, perineal infiltration, and paracervical block.